hcomet/CheapoDC/README.md

 The Cheapo Dew Controller, or CheapoDC, is a low cost, easy to build DIY dew controller based on an ESP32-C3 mini.
 Parts required include the ESP32-C3 mini, a MOSFET module for each output, a 12V to 5V buck converter, some protoboard, RCA sockets, a 12V barrel socket and wire.
 Cost of the parts should be less than $20 for a unit that controls 2 dew heater straps.
-Details on how to build the CheapoDC firmware as well as information about the latest firmware release may be found with the source code in the [CheapoDC/README.md](CheapoDC/README.md).
-Hardware details can be found in the [Hardware](/README.md#hardware) section of this document.

 A primary goal was to keep the build simple with minimal components.
 This is done by leveraging the ESP32 WiFi capability to query one of the open weather service APIs.
 Either the [OpenWeather](https://openweathermap.org/) API